tungnhitran/QAChatbot/README.md

 # Simple chatbot Q&A by Gradio,

 A basic application of Gradio that integrates with IBM Watson AI to create a functional chatbot.
-There are 2 version, a simple Q&A chatbot in `llm_model.py` and RAG chatbot allowing upload a pdf file in `qabot.py`.
+There are 2 version, a simple Q&A chatbot in `llm_model.py` and Q&A chatbot allowing upload a pdf file in `qabot.py`.

 Simple Q&A Chatbot
 ![Demo GIF](demo1.gif)